The Beginning

 Is Mumbai and Bombay the same?

 Yes, Mumbai and Bombay are the same.
-The original name of this city was Bombay, but in November 1995, the government renamed this city to Mumbai.
+The original name of this city was Bombay, but in November 1995, the government renamed this city Mumbai.
 The name is derived from ‘Mumba Devi,’ the patron goddess of the original residents on this island.